Daily limits apply across both Google Sheets and Microsoft Excel:

 Consider purchasing a Google Workspace Account if you intend to use SheetsFinance in Google Sheets for more than 20,000 data calls a day.
 This will increase your daily Google quota by 5x to 100,000 data calls a day.
 Note there are some restrictions to when your increased quota is applied, please read Google's Documentation.

 SheetsFinance plans include daily data call limits that apply across both Google Sheets and Microsoft Excel.
+Sharing a spreadsheet is not quota-gated and has no collaborator cap — see How sharing works for whose quota is used when a sheet is shared.
 At the time of writing, the current plan limits are 10,000/day for Basic, 25,000/day for Investor, 100,000/day for Analyst, and 500,000/day for both Pro and Team.

 Google Sheets users should also note that Google applies its own external request quota of 20,000/day on free accounts.
 Google's daily quota is for all Google Sheets activity on your Google account, so if you use other add-ons in different sheets to access external data this will count toward your overall external data quota.